amacfie/amacfie.github.io/_posts/2016-02-13-AofA-paper.md

 ---
 layout: post
-title: "On arXiv: Analysis of Algorithms and Partial Algorithms"
+title: "On arXiv: Analysis of algorithms and partial algorithms"
 ---

 Say there's a computational problem, e.g. sorting.